Trump overstates what he's 'accomplished.' Again.

 "When our president draws a red line," Haley said, "our president enforces the red line."

-But that's a very thin red line in an otherwise dark picture for the Trump presidency right now.
+But that's a very thin red line in an otherwise clouded picture for the Trump presidency right now.